anistor09/Neural_Ranking_Models/README.md

 essential system processes.

 * Sparse and dense indexes, as well as the complete set of TREC runfiles are available on a request basis.
-The dense indexes size should be considered as the biggest (MS MARCO) ones reach as much as 25 G.
+The dense indexes size should be considered as the biggest (MS MARCO) ones reach as much as 25 GB.